 A Green Bean Galore

 Every summer, green beans are the most prolific vegetable in my garden.
-But unfortunately, I can’t keep up with the harvest, and I end up freezing more than ten pounds of it.
-As a result, I always find myself looking for new recipes to use all the green beans without getting bored.
+But unfortunately, I can’t keep up with the harvest, and I end up freezing a lot of it.
+As a result, I always find myself looking for new recipes to use all the harvest without getting bored.

 Food & Memories